Bow River: Hydroelectric development, 1910–1960

 Calgary was growing rapidly after 1900.
-The city businessmen pressed for dam construction in order to generate cheaper power from hydroelectric sources.
-William Maxwell Aitken, later with R. B. Bennett, formed Calgary Power Company in 1910.
+The city businessmen pressed for dam construction to generate cheaper power from hydroelectric sources.
+William Maxwell Aitken, later with R. B. Bennett, formed Calgary Power in 1910.
 That year, on property purchased from the Nakoda, Calgary Power began constructing Alberta's first major hydroelectric plant, Horseshoe Dam.

 Calgary Power had problems before this dam was completed in 1911.
 The Bow River originates from a northern mountain, and its flow varies considerably depending upon the amount and location of winter snowfalls.
 A comprehensive study of the Bow's flow measurements had not been conducted.
 In its operations, Calgary Power relied upon estimates of the river's minimum flow during winter conditions.
 Thus, despite the amount of energy the company had contracted, it could not reliably fulfill these obligations during winters.
 With capital already invested in Horseshoe, Calgary Power opened another hydroelectric plant and reservoir two years later at Kananaskis Falls just upstream from Horseshoe Falls.
 A storage reservoir was also created within Banff National Park in 1912 at Lake Minnewanka.
 Despite this additional reservoir and both plants, Calgary Power still struggled to fulfill its power contracts during winter months.
 In the 1920s, the company began planning new projects to control the Bow River.

 The Bow River's hydroelectric development both conforms to and contrasts with elements of conservationist ideology in the United States during this era.
 This ideology espoused that rational and planned resource development guided by technicians should benefit the greatest number of people possible.
 In this light, rivers could be seen as a series of interdependent parts, and engineering all of them could give technicians control over the system as a whole for the benefit of society.